Jill Duggar’s Husband Derick Dillard Has A Surprising New Job

 On Friday, Derick took to Instagram to let fans know about his new job delivering food for Grubhub.
 As previously reported by The Inquisitr, Derick finished his first year of law school back in May, so it’s fitting that the 30-year-old former Counting On star is paying his tuition with work that’s popular with college kids and other millennials like himself.

 Derick is showing off his Grubhub gear in the photo accompanying his post, and he’s giving the camera a thumbs up.
 In the post’s caption, the Duggar husband writes that working for Grubhub helps him come up with date night ideas, likely because it requires him to visit many different restaurants.
-The Duggar husband also tagged Dave Ramsey in his post.
+The Duggar husband also hash-tagged Dave Ramsey in his post.
 Ramsey is a radio show host who shares financial advice with his listeners.
 On his website, DaveRamsey.com, he lists getting a part-time job with a meal delivery service like Grubhub or uberEATS as one way for young people to work towards getting out of debt.

-“This is how I get date ideas! #food #letsdothis #studybreak,” Derick wrote.
-“How do you make extra cash?
-Would love to hear in the comments below #daveramsey #millenialsmakinmoney #daveramseybabysteps.”
+In the post’s caption, Dillard asked viewers to chime in with their ideas for making extra money.

 Jill Duggar responded to her husband’s post not by praising him for his work ethic, but by letting him know that she likes the way that he looks in his photo.